ongr-archive/MagentoConnectorBundle/Resources/doc/index.rst

 ===========

 Let's get started.
 We'll guide you step by step through installing and running ``ONGR sandbox`` integration with ``Magento`` for the first time.
-The first installation should not need more than 1.5 hour.
+The first installation should not need more than 1.5 hours.

 Step 1: Requirements.
 ---------------------

-Yes there are a few.
+Yes, there are a few.

-Please check if your development environment in our handbook.
+Please check if your development environment satisfies minimum requirements in our handbook.

 Step 2: Download ONGR
 ---------------------

-Download the latest release here `archive <https://github.com/ongr-io/ongr-sandbox/releases>`_ and unpack it somewhere under your project directory.
+Download the latest release from `our archive <https://github.com/ongr-io/ongr-sandbox/releases>`_ and unpack it somewhere under your project directory.
 Make sure that we have the "Vagrantfile" in the your project root folder.

 Checkout branch ``magento``